Modding Documentation for Sexting my GF

 -> END

 Notice how the transition is in its own knot so it fires at the right moment!
+Contact modifications happen instantly when called.

 Flags & State Management